bevyengine/bevy/release-content/migration-guides/composable_specialization.md

 The main difference between the old and new trait is that instead of *producing* a pipeline descriptor, `Specializer`s *mutate* existing descriptors based on a key.
-As such, `SpecializedCache::new` takes in a "base descriptor" to act as the template from which the specializer creates pipeline variants.
+As such, `Variants::new` takes in a "base descriptor" to act as the template from which the specializer creates pipeline variants.

 When migrating, the "static" parts of the pipeline (that don't depend